 This course is an overview of the discipline of sociology and introduces students to the complex and dynamic social world in which we live.
 Students will study social behavior and human groups, particularly the influence of culture, socialization, social structure, stratification, social institutions, differentiation by region, race, ethnicity, sex/gender, age, class, and socio/cultural change upon people's attitudes and behaviors.
-Students should anticipate 20 or more hours of outside pre-anticipate 20 or more hours of outside preparation for this class.
+Students should anticipate 20 hours (15 hours for Dental Hygiene) of outside preparation for this class.

-SON101 Sonography Physics I
+SON101 Sonography Physics I 6 quarter credits 60 clock hours